zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    :organization_access_tokens: true
    :oauth: true

 Using the :doc:`Orders API </orders/overview>` is the preferred approach when integrating the Mollie API into e-commerce applications such as webshops.
-If you want to use *Klarna Pay now*, *Klarna Pay later*, *Klarna Slice it* or *Vouchers*, using the Orders API is mandatory.
+If you want to use *Klarna Pay now*, *Klarna Pay later*, *Klarna Slice it*, *in3* or *Vouchers*, using the Orders API is mandatory.

 Creating an Order will automatically create the required Payment to allow your customer to pay for the order.